netzfluencer/vue2-undraw/README.md

 Just add this in your entrypoints js-file:
 ```
-import * as VueUndraw from 'vue-undraw'
+import * as VueUndraw from 'vue2-undraw'

 Vue.use(VueUndraw)
 ```

 ## Color Setup
 By default the svgs colors are inherting the svgs/parents text-color.
-You can overwrite this colors by using the `vue-undraw` css-class or by setting it up in the installations options.
+You can overwrite this colors by using the `vue2-undraw` css-class or by setting it up in the installations options.
 (If you don't want to install the components globally you need to add the `noGlobalInstall: true` key too)
 ```
-import * as VueUndraw from 'vue-undraw'
+import * as VueUndraw from 'vue2-undraw'

 Vue.use(VueUndraw, {color: '#777777', noGlobalInstall: true})
 ```